 Children are settled, have good opportunities to make choices and are confident in their environment.
 They are happy and have strong bonds with the child minder which helps them feel safe and valued.
-Children are relaxed in her company and enjoy the time they spend in her care.
+Children are relaxed in his company and enjoy the time they spend in his care.
 They thoroughly enjoy learning through play.

 The child minder provides responsive care and supervision to children.
-She has recently updated relevant training courses.
-She keep's children safe and is aware of her responsibilities towards supporting children's welfare and some of their development.
-She works alongside two other child minder's working from the same address, and has an assistant as and when needed.
+He has recently updated relevant training courses.
+He keep's children safe and is aware of his responsibilities towards supporting children's welfare and some of their development.
+He works alongside two other child minder's working from the same address.